 Christ Medical Center offers a wide variety of low-cost or free classes, events and screenings to help you and your family live a happy, healthy life.
 We are honored to serve our community.
 Every Advocate in the Community lecture is free.
 For more information or to register for an upcoming class or event, click the link here to sort by name, type, location or class code.

-Pictured: Saint Xavier Nursing Students Katherine Flaherty (left) and Emily Zioncheck (right) with their posters related to their Community Health Project at OLCHS.
+Pictured Below: Saint Xavier Nursing Students Katherine Flaherty (top) and Emily Zioncheck (bottom) with their posters related to their Community Health Project at OLCHS.
 Pictures taken at the School of Nursing Scholarship Day at SXU, held on 4/11/16.